hashicorp/vault/website/source/guides/authentication.html.md

 ---
 layout: "guides"
-page_title: "Authentication - Guides"
+page_title: "Authentication using AppRole - Guides"
-sidebar_current: "guides-foundation-authentication"
+sidebar_current: "guides-authentication"
 description: |-
   Authentication is a process in Vault by which user or machine-supplied information is verified to create a token with pre-configured policy.